Leonberger

 Timing meals around exercise is essential for bloat prevention.
 Avoid vigorous activity for at least an hour before and after eating.
 Don't use elevated food bowls, as these may actually increase bloat risk.
 Some Australian owners add probiotics or digestive enzymes to support gut health, but consult your vet before adding supplements.

-That magnificent coat that makes Leonbergers so striking requires serious commitment - think of it as the price of admission for owning one of these gentle giants.
-Their thick, waterproof double coat sheds consistently year-round, with two major "coat-blowing" seasons that will test your vacuum cleaner's limits.
+That magnificent coat that makes Leonbergers so striking requires serious commitment.
+Their thick, waterproof double coat sheds consistently year-round, with two major 'coat-blowing' seasons in spring and autumn that will test your vacuum cleaner's limits.

 Daily brushing is non-negotiable.
-Use a metal comb and undercoat rake to work through the dense undercoat, followed by a pin brush and slicker brush for the outer coat.
-Pay special attention to areas prone to matting: behind the ears, back of legs, chest, and undercarriage.
-Skip a few days, and you'll face painful mat removal that's uncomfortable for your dog.
+Use a metal comb and undercoat rake to work through the dense undercoat, then a pin brush for the outer coat.
+Pay special attention to areas prone to matting: behind the ears, under the legs, and on the chest.
+If you skip a few days, you'll be facing painful mats that are no fun for your dog.

-Bathing every 2-4 weeks keeps them fresh, though their water-resistant coat can be surprisingly difficult to wet thoroughly.
-Use dog-specific shampoos and conditioners, and budget extra time for thorough rinsing.
-Many Australian owners invest in professional grooming every 6-8 weeks to maintain the coat properly.
+Bathing every 4-6 weeks is usually enough to keep them fresh.
+Their water-resistant coat can be tough to wet thoroughly, so budget extra time for rinsing.
+Many Australian owners invest in professional grooming every 6-8 weeks ($150-$250 AUD for a giant breed) to maintain the coat properly.

-Don't let their calm demeanour fool you - Leonbergers are intelligent working dogs who need both mental stimulation and physical exercise to thrive in Australian homes.
+Don't let their calm demeanour fool you—Leonbergers are intelligent working dogs who need both mental and physical exercise to thrive.
 The good news is they're highly trainable and eager to please, though they do everything at their own thoughtful pace.

 These gentle giants think before they act, which can be mistaken for stubbornness.
-Give them time to process commands rather than demanding instant responses.
-They respond beautifully to positive, consistent training methods and genuinely want to make their families happy.
-Early socialisation is crucial - expose puppies to various people, animals, and situations before 20 weeks old.
+Give them a moment to process commands.
+They respond beautifully to positive, consistent training and genuinely want to make you happy.
+Early and ongoing socialisation is crucial; expose puppies to various people, places, and other animals to build a confident, well-rounded adult.

 Who is an ideal owner?

-These dogs don't suit everyone.
-If you're frequently away for long hours, live in a small apartment, or prefer low-maintenance pets, a Leonberger isn't for you.
-They need owners who are home regularly and can provide daily interaction, exercise, and grooming.
-They're not suited to city apartment living - they need space to move around comfortably.
+This breed isn't for everyone.
+If you're out of the house for long hours, live in a small apartment, or want a low-maintenance pet, a Leonberger is not the right fit.
+They thrive with owners who are home regularly and can provide daily interaction, exercise, and grooming.
+They really need a house with a securely fenced yard, not a city apartment.

-Ideal owners are active but not necessarily athletic.
-You don't need to be a marathon runner, but you should enjoy daily walks and weekend adventures.
-Many Australian families with school-aged children find Leonbergers perfect companions for active lifestyles that include beach visits, camping trips, and backyard activities.
+Ideal owners are active but not necessarily marathon runners.
+You should enjoy daily walks and be up for weekend adventures.
+Australian families with school-aged children often find Leos are perfect companions for a lifestyle that includes beach trips, camping, and backyard fun.

 Interesting facts about the Leonberger

-Leonbergers are one of the few breeds where males and females look distinctly different - males sport that impressive lion-like mane while females appear more elegant and refined
+Leonbergers are one of the few breeds where males and females look noticeably different.
+Males sport an impressive lion-like mane, while females have a more elegant and refined appearance.

-The breed nearly went extinct twice during the World Wars, with dedicated breeders rebuilding from just a handful of surviving dogs
+The breed nearly went extinct twice during the World Wars.
+After WWII, the population was rebuilt from just a handful of surviving dogs by dedicated German breeders.

 FAQ

-Expect to pay between $3,000-$6,000 for a puppy from a reputable breeder.
+Expect to pay between $3,500-$6,000 AUD for a puppy from a reputable ANKC-registered breeder.
 Costs vary based on breeding lines and health testing.
-Factor in ongoing expenses like food, grooming, and potential health issues that are higher for giant breeds.
+Remember to factor in ongoing expenses like food, grooming, and pet insurance, which are higher for a giant breed.

 Absolutely!
 They're fantastic with children and love being part of family activities.
 They're patient, gentle, and protective without being aggressive.
 However, supervise interactions with very small children due to their size.